 Interview – Tina Romero

 To many, George A. Romero is one of the most influential pioneers of the Horror film genre and the father of the zombie film, but to Tina Romero, he is more, he is dad.
 The only daughter of the late great filmmaker, Tina grew up in a household where the imagination was nurtured, hence the blossoming of her own creative impulses.
-Having fond memories of her father and the time they spent together, Tina was featured as an actress in a list of his films, but later on would go on to fulfill her own muse for movies and music.
+Having fond memories of her father and the time they spent together, Tina was featured as an actress in a list of his films, but later on, would go on to fulfill her own muse for movies and music.

 Becoming a successful DJ, going by the stage name DJ TRx, her work has been well-known in the New York City LGBTQ nightlife community, and now she is eyeing to write/direct her own Living Dead feature!
-Affectionately titled Queens of the Dead, the idea is wholly Tina’s as she has big ideas in the works for her debut feature film that will not only honor her father’s legacy, but create her own.
+Affectionately titled Queens of the Dead, the idea is wholly Tina’s as she has big ideas in the works for her debut feature film that will not only honor her father’s legacy but create her own.
 Excited about everything happening, the busy filmmaker/DJ recently sat down to talk about growing up with George A. Romero as her dad, her love for music, her concept for Queens of the Dead, plus much more.

 Cryptic Rock – Choosing a career in the arts, you have worked as a DJ and also a filmmaker.
 Growing up around film, what inspired you to choose your artistic path?

-Tina Romero – My dad was a project guy: when he wasn’t working he liked to unwind with puzzles, crafts, and (lucky me) by indulging his daughter’s creative whims.
+Tina Romero – My dad was a project guy: when he wasn’t working he liked to unwind with puzzles, crafts, and (lucky me) indulging his daughter’s creative whims.
 He taught me how to emboss with rubber stamps, draw 3-D lettering, and use a camera.
 When I was really young, I’d tell a story and he would illustrate it… he helped me make video letters to my friends when we were travelling for a shoot.
 When I read “The Hobbit” in 4th grade, we made a Fodor’s Guide to Middle Earth.
-When I wanted to put on a musical review set to the theme songs from the “Disney Afternoon,” he helped me make a “Talespin” airplane costume that hung around my waist with suspenders.
+When I wanted to put on a musical review set to the theme songs from “Disney Afternoon,” he helped me make a “Talespin” airplane costume that hung around my waist with suspenders.

 We would get lost together in a creative playground and time would fall away… these were my first experiences of “flow.”
 Effortless, energized focus toward the end goal of, as Stephen Sondheim so perfectly articulated, “finishing the hat.”
 “Look I made a hat, where there never was a hat.”
 I’ve been driven by the desire to do exactly that since I can remember.
 I’m also so lucky to have parents who never discouraged me from pursuing a creative path.